-Opportunities Impact Capitalize on opportunities Capitalize on opportunities Krill nutrients to support health and nutrition New krill derived products Development and launch of new products with added health and nutrition benefits increases the value of krill raw material and positive societal impact We are developing new lipid and protein products for human nutrition for launch into growing consumer product segments e.g. LYSOVETA and Understory.
-Attracting and retaining talentAttracting and retaining the right people is critical to reach our aspirations, and it is important to us that we build an organizationcompensation & benefits.
-We have built a culture based on free and attract the new generation of job seekers.
-We have implen Corporate brand of sustainability and biotech innovation, as well as competitive compensation & benefits.
+Opportunities portunities Impact Capitalize on opportunities Krill nutrients to support health and nutrition New krill derived products Development and launch of new products with added health and nutrition benefits increases the value of krill raw material and positive societal impact We are developing new lipid and protein products for human nutrition for launch into growing consumer product segments e.g. LYSOVETA and Understory.
+Attracting and retaining talent Attracting and retaining the right people is critical to reach our aspirations, and it is important to us that we build an organization that can provide our people with the right opportunities for growth.
+Corporate brand of sustainability and biotech innovation, as well as competitive compensation & benefits.
 We have built a culture based on freedom and trust to retain talent and attract the new generation of job seekers.
 We have implemented a career model that ensures that all our employees have equal opportunities for advancement in their career no matter if it's a managerial, professional or commercial role.
 Gender equality Companies where women account for over 15 percent of senior management show higher returns.
 This represents an opportunity for our company to ensure democratic representation and diversity in management.
 We have structured our recruitment and internal promotion processes to ensure equal opportunities, implemented performance review and leadership development program.
 The management team has 40% women.
 Increased focus on recruiting women into middle management positions.